-Also included in that last paragraph at the bottom of page xxvi or xxviii in the Fourth Edition is the mention of another aspect of alcoholism.
+Also included in that last paragraph at the bottom of page xxvi in the Third or xxviii in the Fourth Edition is the mention of another aspect of alcoholism.
 It is the unmanageability mentioned in Step One.
 It is sometimes called the spiritual malady, or untreated alcoholism, or the mental state that precedes the first drink, or the root of our problem.
-The spiritual malady (or spiritual illness), which is the result of being spiritually blocked off by self-centered fear, exists for us as long as we are not seeking and growing toward a spiritual solution, WHETHER WE ARE DRINKING OR NOT.
+The spiritual malady, which is the result of being spiritually blocked off by self-centered fear, exists for us as long as we are not seeking and growing toward a spiritual solution, WHETHER WE ARE DRINKING OR NOT.
 The Big Book gives us many descriptions of the inner condition that occurs if an alcoholic does NOT deal with this spiritual malady.
-Dr. Silkworth just described their inner state as being, "restless (which means having anxiety), irritable (which means easily annoyed) and discontented (which means never satisfied)."
-You do NOT have to turn there now, but page 37 describes this condition as, "Nervousness, anger, worry, depression, jealousy or the like."
-Again, you do NOT have to turn there but Page 52 also describes the inner unmanageability as, "having trouble with personal relationships, not being able to control their emotional natures, being a prey to misery and depression, not being able to make a living (which includes not being able to make a successful life), having a feeling of uselessness, being full of fear, being unhappy, and not seeming to be of real help to other people."
-Page 73 refers to the spiritual malady in this way: "More than most people, the alcoholic leads a double life.
+Dr. Silkworth just described their inner state as being, "restless (which means having anxiety, and a sense that "something is missing"), irritable (which means easily annoyed) and discontented (which means never satisfied)."
+Here are a few more references in the Big Book that describe how this spiritual malady looks and how it feels:

+In Chapter 3 called "More About Alcoholism" the Big Book describes it as: "Nervousness, anger, worry, depression, jealousy or the like."

+The next chapter "We Agnostics" also describes the inner unmanageability as: "having trouble with personal relationships, not being able to control their emotional natures, being a prey to misery and depression, not being able to make a living (which includes not being able to make a successful life), having a feeling of uselessness, being full of fear, being unhappy, and not seeming to be of real help to other people."

+The Sixth Chapter "Into Action" refers to the spiritual malady in this way: "More than most people, the alcoholic leads a double life.
 He is very much the actor.
 To the outer world he presents his stage character.
 This is the one he likes his fellows to see.
 He wants to enjoy a certain reputation, but knows in his heart he DOESN'T deserve it.
 The inconsistency is made worse by the things he does on his sprees.
 Coming to his senses, he is revolted at certain episodes he vaguely remembers.
 These memories are a nightmare.
 He trembles to think someone might have observed him.
 As far as he can, he pushes these memories far inside himself.
 He hopes they will never see the light of day.
 He is under constant fear and tension, that makes for (or leads to) more drinking.

-And page 82 says: "The alcoholic is like a tornado roaring his way through the lives of others.
+Later in this same chapter it says: "The alcoholic is like a tornado roaring his way through the lives of others.
 Hearts are broken.
 Sweet relationships are dead.
 Affections have been uprooted.
 Selfish and inconsiderate habits have kept the home in turmoil."